mkg5599/mcp-voice-app/docs/semantic_search.md

 ### Initialization

-The vector store is automatically initialized on FastAPI startup:
+The in-memory vector store is automatically initialized on FastAPI startup:

 1. Loads products from `data/products.json`
-2. Creates embeddings for each product
+2. Creates embeddings for each product using OpenAI
-3. Stores vectors in `.chromadb/` directory
+3. Stores vectors in memory for fast retrieval
 4. Makes semantic search available via API

 ## Usage